I concluded recently that the infantile

 1.

 The brainchild of the Bamenda think tank that began the process to create a political party, and in effect the real founder of the SDF was Albert Mukong---he began the process that expanded to include others (the Founding Fathers).
 He did so as a Kamerunist, a civic-nationalist, otherwise called a union-nationalist.
 He was for systemic change.
 As a former UPCist and One Kamerunist (OK) who had stood and campaigned for reunification and independence, he opposed the French-imposed system and the quasi-dictatorship that the Foncha/Muna-led KNDP legitimized, starting with Foumban where they got hoodwinked, to today.
-In a nutshell, he led the Cameroonian nationalist faction that opposed the Ahidjo/Biya dictatorships, Ahidjo’s stifling of democracy that culminated with the coercive merger of all political parties in Cameroon (including EML Endeley’s) into the Grand Unified National Party (CNU) in 1966, the process that transformed the country from the Federal Republic of Cameroon into the United Republic of Cameroon, and then into the Republic of Cameroon.
-Albert Mukong at the time was for the “NEW CAMEROON”.
+In a nutshell, Albert Mukong led the Cameroonian nationalist faction that opposed the Ahidjo/Biya dictatorships, Ahidjo’s stifling of democracy that culminated with the coercive merger of all political parties in Cameroon (including EML Endeley’s) into the Grand Unified National Party (CNU) in 1966, the process that transformed the country from the Federal Republic of Cameroon into the United Republic of Cameroon in 1972, and then into the Republic of Cameroon in 1984.
+Albert Mukong at the time was for the “NEW CAMEROON”, the civic-nationalist group in the SDF that shared most of the visions of the historic UPC and OK (One Kamerun).

 2.